How Does Wuhan Coronavirus Compare To MERS, SARS And The Common Cold?

 The word "corona" is Latin for crown.
 Under a microscope, these viruses look like a circle with spikes coming off the surface ending in little blobs.
 Treatment for the more severe coronaviruses typically consists of rest, quarantine and/or hospitalization.
 There are no approved vaccines at this time.

-At this time, there are many unknowns about what is informally referred to as "Wuhan coronavirus," for the city where cases were first diagnosed, including how it's transmitted and how lethal it is.
+At this time, there are many unknowns about what is informally referred to as "Wuhan coronavirus," for the city where cases were first diagnosed.
+Among the questions being investigated: how the disease is transmitted and how lethal it is.

 "Whenever a virus enters the human population from animals, we don't know its full potential at that time," says David Heymann, an epidemiologist at the London School of Hygiene and Tropical Medicine.

 And different viruses in this category have different impacts.
 "SARS [Severe Acute Respiratory Syndrome] killed people of all ages.
 It was a very vicious and very violent virus infection," says Heymann.
 "MERS [Middle East Respiratory Syndrome], however, doesn't appear to be so virulent in younger people."

 Here is a look at the most well-known coronaviruses: what they have in common and how they differ.